rahul-gharat/dronahq-docs/docs/actionflows-on-events/iterating-multiple-blocks.md

 :::info PLEASE NOTE

-- You will get Single value when you use `OUTPUT` variable of one action block in subequent action block within `ITERATE TASKS`
+- You will get Single value when you use `OUTPUT` variable of one action block in subsequent action block within `ITERATE TASKS`
-- You will get Array of value when you use `OUTPUT` variable of one action block in subequent action block outside `ITERATE TASKS`
+- You will get Array of value when you use `OUTPUT` variable of one action block in subsequent action block outside `ITERATE TASKS`

 :::